RTEMS/rtems-docs/rsb/why-build-from-source.rst

 binary package from a remote repository are valid and real alternatives.
 The RSB provides the specific service of repeatably being able to build tool sets from source code.
-The process leaves you with the source code used to build the tools and the ability to rebuilt it.
+The process leaves you with the source code used to build the tools and the ability to rebuild it.

 If you are developing a system or product that has a long shelf life or is used in a critical piece of infrastructure that has a long life cycle being able to